Blog Diets 14-Day Fruit Diet: Is It Nutritious Enough For A Safe Weight Loss?

 FAQs

-Losing 25 pounds in 2 weeks is extremely dangerous and even impossible in most cases.
-Such a weight loss pace is not healthy, as it requires drastic energy intake restriction.
-Weight loss is about burning more calories than you consume (11), and since 1 pound of fat equals 3500 calories (4), to lose 25 pounds, you need to burn 87 500 calories.
-To reach that in 2 weeks, you will need to burn 6250 calories a day, which is impossible for a regular human being.
+Losing 25 pounds in 2 weeks is incredibly dangerous and even impossible in the majority of cases.
+Such a weight loss pace is not healthy as it requires drastic energy intake restriction.
+Weight loss is about burning more calories than you consume (13), and as 1 pound of fat equals 3,500 calories, to lose 25 pounds, you would need to burn 87,500 calories.
+In order to achieve this in 2 weeks, you would need to burn 6,250 calories a day, which is impossible for a regular human being.

 DISCLAIMER: